aeturrell/coding-for-economists/code-preliminaries.md

 If you haven't yet decided which operating system to use, this book recommends either Linux or MacOS because, in a very small number of cases, you'll find it easier to run the most advanced code on them rather than on Windows.
 Don't panic if you have Windows already though—most things will work just fine and it tends to be power users who run into this problem.
 (If you're not familiar with Linux, it's a free operating system that is also widely used for cloud services and, while it used to  have a reputation as being fearsomely difficult for beginners, some modern Linux distributions, such as Ubuntu, are pretty user-friendly.)

 If you have Windows and you want to use Linux or Mac but don't want to shell out for a new computer, there are a couple of options.
 One is to use the [*Windows Subsystem for Linux*](https://pbpython.com/wsl-python.html).
 It's essentially a Linux operating system that installs alongside and integrates with your existing Windows operating system.
 This allows you to run code as if you were using Linux.
 You can get WSL [for free from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (the fact that Microsoft has included this feature speaks to the demand for it).
 Another option is to use [Github Codespaces](https://github.com/features/codespaces), which gives cheap (but not free) access to a pre-built Linux machine in the cloud.
+A further option is [Gitpod](https://www.gitpod.io/), which is like Codespaces but has a generous free tier.

 ### Choice of Programming Language